Signs Plus

 Ask the school office where and how the PTO is allowed to hang flyers.
 The principal may need to approve flyers before they go up.
 And staff members may not want tape stuck to windows or newly painted walls.

-If you are advertising an event, remember to take down all of the flyers after it's over.
-Don't leave that job for the school custodian to do.
+Remember to take down all flyers after your event is over.
+Don’t leave that job for the school custodian to do.